Pinsa recipe is one of those hidden jewels that Italian cuisine reveals only to its most accurate connoisseurs.

 Pinsa is a word that comes from the Latin pinsere (to press, to spread out) and this suggests the fact that it is pressed with the hands until obtaining an oval shape.

-Since 2007-2008, this ancient pizza recipe has experienced an increasing success in our Country, and nowadays more than 5000 shops (pinserie) are specialized in this amazing street food.
+Since 2007-2008, this ancient pizza recipe has experienced increasing success in our Country, and nowadays more than 5000 shops (pinserie) are specialized in this amazing street food.

 Difference between pinsa and pizza